Scholarship Resume Examples to Help You Succeed This Year

 Education

 Since you’re a student, education is probably going to be the most obvious thing that you can add to a scholarship resume template.
-Your education section will include your academic accreditations and experience, including your expected graduation date for any education you’re currently pursuing.
+Your education section will include your academic accreditations and experience, including your expected date of graduation on resume for any education you’re currently pursuing.
 However, it’s typically best not to include your GPA.
 Instead, list graduation honors in the next section.

 Achievements and Awards